-"Security Control Module" and "SCM" means a physically and logically protected hardware device that provides an intentionally limited set of secure cryptographic services.
+"Security Control Module" and "SCM" means a physically and logically Amended effective 1.1.19 protected hardware device that provides an intentionally limited set of secure cryptographic services.

 "Session Key" is a generic reference to any one of a group of keys used to protect Transaction level data.
 Session keys exist between two discrete points within a network (e.g., host-to-host and host-to-terminal).